2009 NEWS ARCHIVE

 January 21, 2009

-Art Gallery Hosts Weaving Demonstrations with Local Artists
+Art Gallery to Host Weaving Demonstrations with Local Artists

-The College of the Canyons Art Gallery will host two upcoming weaving demonstrations in conjunction with the gallery’s current exhibition “The Fine Art of Weaving: Reconnecting to the Hand Woven Tradition” that will run until Jan.
+The Art Gallery will host two upcoming weaving demonstrations in conjunction with the gallery’s current exhibition “The Fine Art of Weaving: Reconnecting to the Hand Woven Tradition” that will run until Jan.
 28, 2009.

 The demonstration schedule is:

 - “The Spin In”—from 10 a.m. to 2 p.m. on January 24.

 - Weaving—from 11 a.m. to 3 p.m. on January 28.

 “People seem to enjoy talking to the weavers and seeing the process,” said Larry Hurst, the college’s art gallery director.